Frankly, it was a disaster that could have been avoided.

 So, why commit the time, energy and resources to due diligence?

-The point of due diligence is basically to give buyers the ability to evaluate financial and non-financial aspects of the target business, identify potential risks, identify potential benefits, and ultimately to decide whether to do the deal.
+The point of due diligence is basically to give buyers the ability to evaluate financial and non-financial aspects of the target business, identify potential risks, identify potential benefits and ultimately to decide whether to do the deal.

 Look Out for These Red Flags

 Not every deal is the right deal, so when should you leave the table — or try to adjust the terms of the deal?
-Here are five red flags that indicate that the deal you thought was so sweet, may be a lot more sour once you do a deeper dive on the documents:
+Here are five red flags that indicate the deal you thought was so sweet, may be a lot more sour once you do a deeper dive on the documents:

-2. A loss of key employees
+A loss of key employees

-3. Financial ratios and results that differ considerably from expectations and industry benchmarks
+Financial ratios and results that differ considerably from expectations and industry benchmarks

-4. A history of declining margins
+A history of declining margins

-5. Questionable character or integrity of the seller
+Questionable character or integrity of the seller

 Who Should Be On Your Due Diligence Team?

-In addition to you and your key employees, you’ll want an attorney and an accountant on your team.
+In addition to you and your key employees, you’ll want an attorney and a CPA on your team.
 Some buyers also employ industry consultants, or other niche professionals like environmental consultants or engineers.
 These professionals will (or should) have the experience and expertise to give you the guidance you’ll need as you move through the process, as well as the ability to review, analyze and report on the seller’s financial data and various non-financial aspects such as regulatory compliance, employee considerations and potential legal issues.

 This is not a process that should be rushed or treated lightly, as it can lead to troubles and headaches from unpleasant “surprises” that could have been identified with an effective team and process.